rughh/ruby-unconf-website/index.md

 What exactly is an Unconference?
 It works like this: Everybody can propose a talk.
 Everybody votes for the talks they want to see.
 The most voted talks will be held.
 You decide what will happen!

 Do you want to propose a talk?
 Or are interested in a topic you want to hear about?
-Our App for collecting these ideas will be up soon.
-Follow <a href="https://twitter.com/RubyUnConfEU">@RubyUnConfEU</a> on Twitter to be notified.
+Add your [Ideas to the list](https://contriboot.herokuapp.com).

+<div style="text-align: center"><a href="https://contriboot.herokuapp.com" class="btn btn-primary">Add your Idea</a></div>
 </div>

 <div class="content-section content-section--whitebg" markdown="1">